djkevincr/co2-sensor-data-service/README.md

 Time received on the client requests are unreliable.
 Hence, server recorded times are stored in the Database.
-Once sensor status is turned to 'WARN', if the next measurement received is below the co2 threshold 2000, then the sensor status is turned back to 'OK'.
+Once sensor status is turned to 'WARN', if the next measurement received is below the co2 threshold 2000, before 3 consecutive below co2 threshold 2000 then the sensor status is turned back to 'OK'.

 # Tech Stack Used